-Lanzarote was named for the Italian explorer Lancelotto Alocello, who arrived in the 14th century.
-The founder of modern-day Lanzarote, however, was artist and architect César Manrique, the unofficial artistic guru of the Canary Islands.
-He designed most of the tourist attractions and convinced authorities to require all new buildings to be painted white with green or brown trim (white with blue on the coast), to suggest coolness and fertility.
-He also led the fight against overdevelopment.
-All over this island, and especially in Arrecife, Lanzarote feels like North Africa.
-Like Moroccans, many locals drink their hot drinks, in this case café con leche leche (coffee with condensed milk), out of little glasses, rather than out of cups.
-Try this very sweet concoction in any café or bar.
+Lanzarote was named for the Italian explorer Lancelotto Alocello, who arrived in the 14th century, but the name most synonymous with the island today is César Manrique, the internationally acclaimed artist and architect who helped shape modern-day Canarian culture and share it on the world stage.
+Manrique designed many of the island's tourist attractions and convinced authorities to require that all new buildings be painted white with green or brown trim (white with blue on the coast), to suggest coolness and fertility.
+He also led the fight against overdevelopment, lying down in front of bulldozers and galvanizing local activists.
+All over this island, and especially in Arrecife, Lanzarote has a North African feel.
+Like Moroccans, many locals sip their hot drinks, in this case café bombón (coffee with condensed milk), from little glasses rather than mugs.

 Vying with Fuerteventura for the title of warmest island, Lanzarote often bakes in the summer.
 It’s also very windy, particularly during July and August, when the trade winds (vientos alisios) from the northeast batter the island.

-Despite the heat, the island produces a surprisingly diverse group of wines, many of which are quite good.
+Despite the heat and lack of precipitation, the island produces some surprisingly excellent wine.
 Vines are buried (sometimes up to several feet deep) in a mantle of black lava shingle known as picón that attracts and retains moisture from dew, the only source of water for vines on this arid island.
 There are two designated wine tours that take in the main vineyards on the west side of the island.
 Ask at a tourist office for a wine-tour map.